Redundancy of information processing facilities. A detailed overview of what ISO/IEC 27001:2022 requires

 Imagine a scenario where a business-critical system, such as an online banking platform or a hospital’s patient management system, suddenly goes down.
 If these systems lack redundancy, business operations could come to a halt, resulting in lost revenue, reputational damage, or even putting lives at risk in the case of healthcare facilities.
 Implementing redundancy helps mitigate these risks by ensuring continuous access to important information and services.

-Challenges in Implementing Redundancy
+Challenges in implementing redundancy

 While redundancy is essential for availability, it presents several challenges for organizations, particularly in terms of cost and complexity.